-Dr. Anindo Roy is an Assistant Professor of Neurology in the University of Maryland, School of Medicine, the Lead Robotics Engineer at the Department of Veterans Affairs Rehabilitation Research & Development (VA RR&D) Maryland Exercise and Robotics Center of Excellence, and an adjunct Assistant Professor in the Department of Bioengineering at the University of Maryland at College Park.
+Dr. Anindo Roy is an Assistant Professor of Neurology in the University of Maryland, School of Medicine, the Chief Robotics Engineer at the Department of Veterans Affairs Rehabilitation Research & Development (VA RR&D) Maryland Exercise and Robotics Center of Excellence, and an adjunct Assistant Professor in the Department of Bioengineering at the University of Maryland at College Park.
 "Dr. Roy is an MIT-trained engineering researcher and has held prestigious postdoctoral fellowships at Georgia Institute of Technology and at the Massachusetts Institute of Technology (MIT).
 His research at Georgia Tech focused on studying neuro-mechanical influences on muscle coordination during balance and locomotion with the overall goal to better characterize and model normal and impaired performance of fundamental motor tasks.
 At MIT, he was instrumental in furthering engineering design and development of a novel ankle robot (“Anklebot”).
 Since assuming his current position in 2009, his work has included development of novel Anklebot-assisted seated training interventions as well as control algorithms for treadmill-based and over ground locomotor training.

 Dr. Roy’s overarching research interests are twofold: first, to better understand the neuro-mechanics of pathological human gait and second, to develop and implement novel lower extremity (LE) robotic technology for rehabilitation of gait and mobility function in neurologically disabled populations.
 Over the past six years, he has spearheaded the engineering development and clinical evaluation of the world’s 1st impedance-controlled ankle robot module.
 His research at MERCE has demonstrated that performance-based, progressive seated Anklebot training improves paretic ankle motor control and reduces ankle impairment that lead to gains in key elements of overground gait function, in both chronic and early sub-acute stroke.